 4. Follow the UI steps to add your repo to the Hub.

-The Hub UI will walk you through how to:
+The Hub page will guide you through the following steps:

 1. Create your hub.json and tests.json files.